 What questions does a content marketing strategy answer?

 - What does the term “buyer personas” mean and what type of content do they need and prefer?
 This question concerns different “prototypes” of customers at the time of the buying journey and represents customers’ preferences in communication and content formatting.
 This term is not only about content marketing strategy.
-It appears in any type of marketing plan.
+It appears in any type of marketing funnel stages plan.
 However, content marketing indeed makes you take a closer look at this subject.

 - What intentions can be implemented or improved with better usage of content marketing?
 There are a lot of examples that show how content marketing and its strategy can affect things: social media and email marketing, marketing automation, generation of leads, building traffic, conversions, technical and customer support, event marketing and more.
 Content marketing strategy affects them all.
 As a matter of fact, don’t just ask what organizational goals content marketing serves.
 The main trick is not to ask what goals can be achieved but to separate content marketing from other branches and integrate it into the overall strategy.